Champions (role-playing game): Archetypes

 It is possible for a character to fall into multiple categories, such as Superman (brick/energy projector/speedster/patriot), Batman (martial artist/gadgeteer), or Spider-Man (martial artist/speedster/gadgeteer).
-It is also common for characters not to fall into any easily defined category—these categories are simply to provide easy definition and really have no impact on normative game play and do not imply stricture nor benefit within the rules.
+It is also common for characters not to fall into any easily defined category—these categories are simply to provide easy definition and have no impact on gameplay.

 The Champions Team

 The Champions superhero team is presented as an example of how to build a well-balanced team in terms of game mechanics, including the hero Flare.
 Their enemies include Foxbat and Doctor Destroyer.